-Proudly serving Niagara for 135 years, Lancaster Brooks & Welch LLP was established in 1882.
+Proudly serving Niagara for over 137 years, Lancaster Brooks & Welch LLP was established in 1882.
 As a leading full service law firm within this region, our success is due to our priority of engaging and building enduring relationships with our clients.
 Each legal department is led by a senior partner to give quality service built on team strength.
-Client focussed and forward facing – we remain committed to the key goal of client satisfaction.
+Client focused and forward facing – we remain committed to the key goal of client satisfaction.

 The Firm histories of Lancaster, Mix & Welch and Brooks, Bielby & Smith each began in the 1880s, making them amongst the most well-established in the province of Ontario.

 Lancaster Brooks & Welch LLP is now one of the largest regional firms in Niagara and combines the resources of experienced counsel, offering strength in all major areas of legal practice.

 From our offices in St. Catharines and Welland, Lancaster Brooks & Welch LLP extends its reputation for service, dedication, and professionalism to the entire Niagara Peninsula and beyond.